johnpeele/Starling-UI-Kit-Guidelines/sketch-plugins.md

 Quickly change the label for a button and update dimensions without affecting padding.

 [Craft Library](https://www.invisionapp.com/craft)
-We will use Craft Library, for the time being, for layer and text styles, but we are currently evaluating it’s future usage with the UI Kit.
+We will use Craft Library, for the time being, for layer and text styles, but we are currently evaluating it’s future usage with the UI Kit.<br>
 _**Note:** JP is currently experimenting with a plugin called _[_Style Libraries_](https://github.com/sigtm/sketch-style-libraries)_ that could easily replace Craft Library functionality._

 [Stark](http://www.getstark.co/)
-Easily apply color blindness filters to your designs and check contrast between 2 colors.
+Easily apply color blindness filters to your designs and check contrast between 2 colors.<br>
 _**Note: **Feel free to use any contrast checker.
 The requirement here is that you use some kind of contrast tool._

 ## Mandatory for contributing {#sketch-plugins-mandatory-contributing}